 Consider this common scenario.
 A married male in his 50s with unusual stressors in his life – say, a lost job - is charged with shoving and threatening his wife.
 The male was mildly intoxicated at the time and has no prior criminal record.
 The complainant, who needs time to process what has happened, will eventually decide that she wants the charges dropped.

 "As any experienced domestic assault lawyer knows, domestic charges are especially fraught with risk.
 A toxic combination of guilt, emotional pain, and the law’s swift and seemingly uncaring treatment often creates an environment that makes compliance with bail emotionally challenging."

-With the right guidance from an experienced domestic violence lawyer, a case like his could resolve by way of a complete withdrawal of the domestic charges.
-I have achieved this result in many cases myself, including in cases where the allegations or were much more severe.
+With the right guidance from an experienced domestic violence lawyer, a case like his might have resolved by way of a complete withdrawal of the domestic charges.
+I have achieved this result in many cases myself, including in cases where the allegations were much more severe.

 Unfortunately, without the right guidance the defendant in this example often doesn’t benefit from having the domestic charges withdrawn.
 If he is lucky, his domestic violence charges will simply languish in the court system for months on end while he continues to live on strict bail conditions.
-Once the complainant's wishes become known to him, he wonder why the domestic violence charges aren’t being dropped.
-If he is unlucky, he will be arrested for new charges or his surety will revoke the bail.
+Once the complainant's wishes do become known to him, he wonders why the domestic violence charges aren’t being dropped.
+If he is particularly unlucky or impulsive, he might be arrested for new charges cause his surety to revoke the bail.

 I have seen this happen many, many times.

 Suddenly, the domestic charges that should have been withdrawn are being worked into a “plea deal”.
 Despite the complainant’s wishes, the hardworking, loving husband who made a mistake, is sitting in jail with a criminal record for domestic violence.